-Approximately two years ago AWMA was approached by renowned fish ecologist Martin Mallen-Cooper along with the NCCMA to provide feedback on the viability of screening irrigation off-takes to protect native fish.
-From this time, AWMA have been involved in the project steering committee and assisted in developing the concept design for the screens.
+AWMA was approached by renowned fish ecologist Martin Mallen-Cooper along with the NCCMA to provide feedback on the viability of screening irrigation off-takes to protect native fish.
+For years AWMA were involved in the project steering committee and assisted in developing the concept design for the screens.

 The aim of this project is to boost native fish populations by preventing fish movement out of the natural waterway into irrigation channels.
 Uninterrupted irrigation flows are also critical, with minimal headloss through the fish screen structure being a key design criteria.